 Thinking about work?

-Our employment team are trained to offer encouragement and practical support to help you find suitable paid work, apply for a job and stay employed.
+Our Individual Placement and Support (IPS) Employment Service offers encouragement and practical support to help you find suitable paid work, apply for a job and stay employed.

 We do this by working with you right from the start of the whole process and supporting you all the way, including helping you to: